diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

-In the new code, for each joint `i` we read from the `JointVelocity` component attached to the corresponding entity, and we write to the `JointForceCmd` component attached the same entity (creating it first in case it doesn't yet exist):
+In the new code, for each joint `i` we read from the `JointVelocity` component attached to the corresponding entity, and we write to the `JointForceCmd` component attached to the same entity (creating it first in case it doesn't yet exist):

 ```cpp